-For a bachelor's degree or graduate study: The Admission Office 614-236-6101
+For a bachelor's degree For graduate study:

+Tessa Perry Jake Wuensch

+614-236-6185 614-236-6232

 Transfers:

 Transfers to a new school must be done at the end of Capital University's term or during the break between terms.
 You cannot transfer during the middle of a semester and still maintain legal immigration status.